mediachain/mediachain/docs/kittengrad.md

 In addition to transactions commited in the blockchain, each transactor maintains a worklog of pending transactions.
-The blockchain index together with the worklog transactions compute an aggregate index, the working index.
+The blockchain index together with the worklog compute an aggregate index, the working index.

 Read requests are serviced by the working index, while write operations are initiated on the working index and completed through the transaction protocol.